Number1Boss/96-Supra-Turbo-Build/README.md

 4. Change to thicker head gasket and add injectors/other supporting mods for 600hp

 #I am currently working on:
+Building custom ECU case and harness

+##Past:
-Megasquirt wiring plan, Inputs and Outputs
+* Megasquirt wiring plan, Inputs and Outputs

 #More to come, I've only just started!
 Most of the planning occurs in PLAN.gan which is a GANTT chart breakdown of all the steps needed for the build.